 - 1 to 2 tablespoons water

-- Special equipment: a 3-inch heart-shaped cookie cutter or any 3-inch cutter
+- A 3-inch heart-shaped cookie cutter or any 3-inch cutter

-- For the scones: Place an oven rack in the middle of the oven.
+- Place an oven rack in the middle of the oven.
 Preheat the oven to 375 degrees F. Line a baking sheet with a silpat or parchment paper.
 Set aside.

 These scones are a version of the English tea-scones (or Scottish.
 No one is exactly sure.
 Let’s just say the recipe is very old) that date back several centuries, sometimes baked in a cast-iron skillet over the fire.
 But maybe they’re not for some ladies at all!